sajjadrahman56/dp600/cr/00-core-concepts.md

 ### 5. **Fabric Items**
    - **Definition**: Core building blocks in Fabric.
    - **Examples**: Data warehouses, lakehouses, data pipelines, semantic models, reports, etc.

-Let me know if you'd like detailed examples or further explanation on any of these concepts!